talwagner/quadsketch/README.md

-# quadsketch
+# QuadSketch

-Implementation of QuadSketch algorithm from the paper:
+Implementation of the QuadSketch algorithm from the paper:
-P. Indyk, I. Razenshetyn, T. Wagner, "Practical Data-Dependent Metric Compression with Provable Guarantees", NIPS 2017
+Piotr Indyk, Ilya Razenshteyn, Tal Wagner, "Practical Data-Dependent Metric Compression with Provable Guarantees", NIPS 2017